cyclotomicextension/Function-Approximation-without-Backpropagation/README.md

 # Regression using Forward Propagation

-# Aim:
 The goal of this implementation is to train a regression model to approximate a given function using an alternate approach to backpropagation.

-Function Approximation in Regression.ipynb:
+# Function Approximation in Regression.ipynb:
 The code starts by defining the target function, which we want to approximate.
 We then generate input values using the numpy library and calculate the corresponding output values using the target function.

 Next, we create positive and negative training sets by randomly selecting half of the training data points with positive output values, and half with negative output values.
 We then combine the positive and negative training sets to create our final training set.